AndreLotusDev/ProceduralGenerationLibrary/README.md

   <li>Crowd Simulation - Crowd simulation algorithms are used to simulate the behavior of large crowds of people or animals, often used for generating realistic crowds in games and simulations.</li>
   <li>Story Generation - Story generation algorithms are used to create dynamic and branching narratives for games and interactive experiences, often using natural language processing and machine learning techniques.</li>
 </ul>

+## Contributing

+Contributions to the Procedural Generation Toolkit are welcome.
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a pull request.